Peter Mandelson: Undisclosed home loan scandal

+Robinson stated in conclusion in his memoir that Mandelson had sold the house "for a handsome profit" and had repaid the loan on the home by 2001.
-Mandelson bought a home in Notting Hill in 1996 partly with an interest-free loan of £373,000 from Geoffrey Robinson, a cabinet colleague and millionaire whose business dealings were subject to an inquiry by Mandelson's department.
-Mandelson contended that he had deliberately not taken part in any decisions relating to Robinson.
-However, he had not declared the loan in the Register of Members' Interests and resigned in December 1998.
-Mandelson had also not declared the loan to his building society (the Britannia) although they decided not to take any action, with the CEO stating "I am satisfied that the information given to us at the time of the mortgage application was accurate."
-Mandelson initially thought he could weather the press storm, but had to resign when it became clear that the Prime Minister thought nothing else would clear the air.

-In October 2000 it was reported that Robinson had "accused Peter Mandelson of lying to the Commons about the home loan affair that cost both of them their government jobs."
+Mandelson had also not declared the loan to his lender (the Britannia Building Society) although they decided not to take any action, with the CEO stating: "I am satisfied that the information given to us at the time of the mortgage application was accurate."
+Mandelson initially thought he could weather the press storm, but had to resign when it became clear that Blair thought nothing else would clear the air.
+In October 2000, it was reported that Robinson had "accused Peter Mandelson of lying to the Commons about the home loan affair that cost both of them their government jobs."

+Later, it emerged that while in the role, Mandelson urged Blair to proceed with the rollout of the system which later metastasised into the Horizon IT scandal arguing that it was "only sensible choice".

 Secretary of State for Northern Ireland

-He was out of the Cabinet for ten months.
+Mandelson was out of the Cabinet for ten months.
 In October 1999 he was appointed Secretary of State for Northern Ireland, replacing Mo Mowlam.
-In his very first speech in the post he mistakenly referred to himself as the "Secretary of State for Ireland."
-During his tenure he oversaw the creation of the devolved legislative assembly and power-sharing executive and reform of the police service.
+In his first speech in the post he mistakenly referred to himself as the "Secretary of State for Ireland".
+During his tenure he oversaw the creation of the devolved legislative assembly and power-sharing executive and reform of the Police Service of Northern Ireland.

-On 24 January 2001, Mandelson resigned from the Government for a second time, following accusations of using his position to influence a passport application.
+On 24 January 2001, Mandelson resigned from the Government for a second time, following accusations of using his position to influence a passport application, stating "I would only ask people to understand that my sole desire and motivation throughout was to emphasise that I had not sought to influence the decision on naturalisation in any way at all, merely to pass on a request for information and the prime minister is entirely satisfied with this."
 He had contacted Home Office Minister Mike O'Brien on behalf of Srichand Hinduja, an Indian businessman who was seeking British citizenship and whose family firm was to become the main sponsor of the "Faith Zone" in the Millennium Dome.
-At the time Hinduja and his brothers were under investigation by the Indian government for alleged involvement in the Bofors scandal.
+At the time Hinduja and his brothers were under investigation by the Indian Government for alleged involvement in the Bofors scandal.
 Mandelson insisted he had done nothing wrong and was exonerated by an independent inquiry by Sir Anthony Hammond, which concluded that neither Mandelson nor anyone else had acted improperly.

 At the 2001 general election Mandelson was challenged by Arthur Scargill of the Socialist Labour Party and by John Booth, a former Labour Party press officer standing as "Genuine Labour", but Mandelson was re-elected with a large majority.
 In his victory speech, Mandelson said: "It was said that I was facing political oblivion ...
 Well, they underestimated Hartlepool and they underestimated me because I am a fighter and not a quitter."
+His quote would later be referenced by Liz Truss towards the end of her notably short tenure as prime minister in October 2022.